Unity-Technologies/com.unity.services.samples.multiplayer-chess-cloud-code/README.md

 To run the chess sample, import the Chess folder as a Unity project, open and run the `ChessDemo.unity` scene.

-For this sample to work, you first need to publish your Cloud Code module and Leaderboard via the Deployment Window.
+For this sample to work, you first need to publish your Cloud Code Module and Leaderboard via the Deployment Window.

 To access the Deployment window:
 - In 2021 or before, use `Window > Deployment`.